daniyaroghay/Web-dev-projects/README.md

-This repo contains the web dev projects I make whilst starting my web dev journey.
+This repo contains the web dev projects I make on my web dev journey.